mbbischoff/mb-neue/src/content/posts/markdown-style-guide.md

 ---
 title: 'Markdown Style Guide'
-description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
+description: 'This is a guide to writing markdown in Astro.'
-pubDate: 'Jun 19 2024'
+pubDate: '2022-07-05'
-heroImage: '/blog-placeholder-1.jpg'
 ---

+# Markdown Style Guide

-Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
+Here's a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.

 ## Headings